 4. Make running friends

 Accountability is KEY and running friends are the best accountability out there.
-Before 2020 I ran with friends a few times a week.
+Before having Thomas, I ran with friends a few times a week.
 Not only do they keep you accountable for showing up since you’re usually meeting them in person, but they make running more enjoyable and sometimes it doesn’t even feel like running.
 It truly boosts my spirits!
 When I’m with friends, running feels significantly easier.
-The miles fly by and if I’m doing a speed workout, it’s easier to execute with a friend to help push me.
+The miles fly by, and if I’m doing a speed workout, it’s easier to execute with a friend to help push me.
 Runners that are faster than you will also make a huge difference in your training by helping you push your pace and grow your endurance.

 If you don’t have any friends who run, get in touch with your local running store.
 You can usually join a run group through them.
 Or, if socially-distant running isn’t an option, keep in touch with friends about your training virtually.